Serbia in the Eurovision Song Contest 2008: At Eurovision

 It was announced in September 2007 that the competition's format would be expanded to two semi-finals in 2008.
-According to the rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
+According to the rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain, and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
 As the host country, Serbia automatically qualified to compete in the final on 24 May 2008.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 During the semi-final allocation draw on 28 January 2008, Serbia was assigned to broadcast and vote in the second semi-final on 22 May 2008.

-The two semi-finals and the final were broadcast in Serbia on RTS1 and RTS Sat with commentary by Dragoljub Ilić and Mladen Popović.
-The Serbian spokesperson, who announced the Serbian votes during the final, was Dušica Spasić.
+The two semi-finals and the final were broadcast in Serbia on RTS 1 and RTS Sat with commentary by Dragoljub Ilić and Mladen Popović.
+RTS appointed Dušica Spasić as its spokesperson to announce the results of the Serbian televote during the final.